Subchapter B. DAMS AND RESERVOIRS

 § 105.71.
 Scope.

-Except as provided in § § 105.3 and 105.12 (relating to scope; and waiver of permit requirements), this subchapter governs the construction, alteration, enlargement, repair, maintenance, operation and removal of a dam or reservoir regulated under the act.
+Except as provided in § § 105.3 and 105.12 (relating to scope; and waiver of permit requirements), this subchapter governs the construction, operation, maintenance and modification of a dam or reservoir regulated under the act.

 Source